Education in Germany

+Secondary school forms

+Germany's secondary education is separated into two parts, lower and upper.
+Germany's Lower-secondary education provides individuals with "basic general education", and gets them ready to enter upper-secondary education, which in turn usually allows vocational training.
+It's common to find mistranslations that say that this education is professional, while it is more accurately described as vocational.
+The German secondary education is then partitioned into five subtypes of schools: Gymnasium, Realschule, Hauptschule, Gesamtschule and Sonderschule.

+One, the Gymnasium, is designed to prepare pupils for higher education and finishes with the final examination, Abitur, after grade 12 or 13.
 From 2005 to 2018 a school reform known as G8 provided the Abitur in 8 school years.
 The reform failed due to high demands on learning levels for the children and were turned to G9 in 2019.
 Only a few Gymnasiums stay with the G8 model.
 Children usually attend Gymnasium from 10 to 18 years.